BillCruise/LinearAlgebra/glossary.md

 A system of linear equations is said to be **consistent** if it has either one solution or infinitely many solutions; A system is **inconsistent** if it has no solution.

 The essential information of a linear system can be recorded compactly in a rectangular array called a **matrix**.
+The **augmented matrix** of a system consists of the coefficient matrix with an added column containing the constants from the right hand sides of the equations.

 Three basic **row operations** are used to simplify a linear system: